GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 - 16px * 2.6
 - 12px * 2.6

-Note that it is always a bad idea to set the font size to `px` primarily because it overides a user's browser setting.
-Ideally, you'd want to use `%` or avoid setting the root size explictly.
+Note that it is always a bad idea to set the font size to `px` primarily because it overrides a user's browser setting.
+Ideally, you'd want to use `%` or avoid setting the root size explicitly.

 Back to Tailwind CSS, we can optionally provide more customization using the following classes: